Board and Staff Information

 Yusufi is trained as a policy analyst dedicated to creating change through advocating for policy reforms.
 Yusufi served as a consultant for the City of Emeryville and Emery Unified School District analyzing the impacts of housing policies on educational outcomes and also spent three years working for CAIR San Diego where she addressed civil rights issues confronting the Muslim community.
 Yusufi holds a degree in Political Science from San Diego State University and a Masters in Public Policy from the Goldman School of Public Policy at the University of California, Berkeley.

-Senior Policy Advocate, Margaret Dooley-Sammuli
+Policy Director, Margaret Dooley-Sammuli

 Before joining the ACLU, Dooley-Sammuli was the deputy state director in Southern California with the Drug Policy Alliance, where she led the organization’s statewide criminal justice advocacy.
 In 2008, Dooley-Sammuli was deputy campaign manager for Yes on Prop 5, a ballot initiative that would have significantly expanded access to drug treatment while safely reducing prison overcrowding.
 Before joining DPA, Dooley-Sammuli spent five years in China where she was an editor with the Economist Intelligence Unit.
 She holds a degree from Bryn Mawr College.